ustc-compiler/2017fall-student-teamworks/09-Protocol-Inheritance.md

 # Project Description of Protocol Inheritance
 >Group 09 王子博 王嵩超 安鸣霄

+Visit [our organization](https://github.com/compiler-teamwork-group09) for this projects's codes and docs.

 ## Overview

 Much different from Class-based Inheritance, as a style of object-oriented programming, Protocol Inheritance provides a novel approach of reusing data.

 **Here's a quick view of the phenomenon:**